 People who used the service told us they felt "safe".
-One person said, "The staff are nice."
 We saw that staff knew how to communicate with people and support them if they became distressed.
 Information was available in a pictorial format for people about whom they could talk to if they had concerns about the way they were treated.

 Staff could explain how people might communicate that they were distressed or being abused.
 Staff knew how to report concerns if they felt people were at risk of being abused.
 They understood the service's policies regarding abuse and safeguarding.
-These were available for staff to consult.
-Staff told us, and training records confirmed that they had received training in safeguarding adults.
+These were available for staff to consult with.
+They told us and records confirmed that they received regular safeguarding adults training as well as equality and diversity training.
+They understood that racism or homophobia were forms of abuse and gave us examples of how they valued and supported people's differences.

 When people who used the service became distressed staff responded to them in a sensitive manner so that their safety and wellbeing was supported.
 Staff could explain how they managed situations where the behaviour of people who use the service presented a risk to themselves or others.
-Staff explained how they responded to each person's behaviour in a way that met their individual needs regarding communication and the triggers for their behaviour.
+They explained how they responded to each person's behaviour in a way that met their individual needs regarding communication and the triggers for their behaviour.
 Particular ways to respond to people's behaviour were recorded in their risk assessments and care plans.
 One person liked to listen to music to help them to relax and this was recorded in their care plan.